DORAEMON: Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation: Introduction

 In summary, the main contributions of this work are:

-\begin{itemize} \item We propose DORAEMON, a novel adaptive navigation framework inspired by cognitive principles of decentralized knowledge, consisting of ventral and Dorsal Streams, enabling End-to-End and zero-shot navigation in completely unfamiliar environments without pre-training. \item We propose the Dorsal Stream, which involves designing a Topology Map and a Hierarchical Semantic-Spatial Fusion Network to effectively manage spatio-temporal discontinuities.
-Additionally, we introduce the Ventral Stream, incorporating a synergistic reasoning component that combines RAG-VLM for understanding ontological tasks and Policy-VLM for enhanced task comprehension and policy planning. \item We develop Nav-Ensurance, which includes multi-dimensional stuck detection and context-aware escape mechanisms.
+\begin{itemize} \item We propose DORAEMON, a novel adaptive navigation framework inspired by cognitive principles of decentralized knowledge, consisting of ventral and Dorsal Streams, enabling end-to-end and zero-shot navigation in completely unfamiliar environments without pre-training, offering plug-and-play compatibility with any VLMs. \item We propose the Dorsal Stream, which involves designing a Topology Map and a Hierarchical Semantic-Spatial Fusion Network to effectively manage spatio-temporal discontinuities.
+Additionally, we introduce the Ventral Stream, incorporating a synergistic reasoning component that combines CoDe-VLM for understanding ontological tasks and Exec-VLM for enhanced task comprehension and planning. \item We develop Nav-Ensurance, which includes multi-dimensional stuck detection and context-aware escape mechanisms.
 We propose a new evaluation metric called AORI to quantify the efficiency of the agent’s exploration.
 Our method demonstrates state-of-the-art performance across various navigation tasks. \end{itemize}